Formerly known as the AIDS Council of NSW, ACON is a health promotion organisation specialising in HIV prevention, HIV support and LGBTI health.

 A bacterial STI that can be spread during anal or oral sex.
-Most people will have no symptoms however when they do develop, may include discharge from the penis, burning with urination and painful testicles.
+Most people will have no symptoms however when they do develop, may include discharge from the urethra (penis or front hole), burning with urination and painful testicles.
 Treatment to cure usually involves antibiotics.

 A person whose gender identity matches their sex assigned at birth i.e. someone who isn’t trans.

 Usually made of rubber or latex, it is a flexible sheath that covers a man's penis to prevent transmission of HIV and STIs.

 When a drug's effectiveness is reduced.
 This can lead to treatment failure for people living with HIV.

 A widespread occurrence of an infectious disease in a community or human population at a particular time.

 A word used to refer to the internal natal genitals of trans men, sometimes referred to as a vagina.

 An umbrella term to refer to same-sex attracted people, especially a man attracted to other men.
 Also known as homosexual.

 Ways of communicating masculinity or femininity (or both or neither) externally ie clothing, hair style, mannerisms, ways of speaking and behavioural patterns when interacting with others.